MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/Supported-Upgrade-Paths.md

 ## Converting a current retail edition to a different current retail edition

-At any time after installing Windows Server 2016, you can run Setup to repair the installation (sometimes called “repair in place”) or, in certain cases, to convert to a different edition.
+At any time after installing Windows Server 2016, you can run Setup to repair the installation (sometimes called "repair in place") or, in certain cases, to convert to a different edition.
-You can run Setup to perform a “repair in place” on any edition of Windows Server 2016; the result will be the same edition you started with.
+You can run Setup to perform a "repair in place" on any edition of Windows Server 2016; the result will be the same edition you started with.

 For Windows Server 2016 Standard, you can convert the system to Windows Server 2016 Datacenter as follows: From an elevated command prompt, determine the current edition name with the command **DISM /online /Get-CurrentEdition**.
 For Windows Server 2016 Standard this will be `ServerStandard`.
 Run the command **DISM /online /Get-TargetEditions** to get the ID of the edition you can upgrade to.
 Make note of this edition ID, an abbreviated form of the edition name.
 Then run **DISM /online /Set-Edition:\<edition ID\> /ProductKey:XXXXX-XXXXX-XXXXX-XXXXX-XXXXX /AcceptEula**, providing the edition ID of your target and its retail product key.
 The server will restart twice.